 UEFA Convention on Referee Education and Organisation

 The MFA were invited to join this program in 2009, which is good proof that the local referees are meeting the high standards that the football governing bodies expect.
+There are a lot of crieria to met in the name of having properly organised games, fair games, and no fixes made in aim to effect football betting.
 On the International FIFA Lists, there are four referees and eight assistant referees that represent the MFA on the Men’s Referees’ List, there are two referees that represent the MFA on the Men’s Futsal Referees’ List, and there are two referees that represent the MFA on the Beach Soccer Referees’ List.
 Alan Mario Sant, who is a former FIFA referee, was appointed at the Chairman of Malta’s Refereeing Department in 2020.

 Physical Fitness is Very Important

 Malta’s Referee Committee is definitely aware that it is extremely important for a referee to be in top physical condition.
 Ronald Zammit is the man in charge of making sure that all of Malta’s referees have the stamina to last an intense 90-minute match.
 Zammit is extremely experienced and he participates in the yearly Referee Instructors Development Program which are organised by UEFA to improve fitness coaches across Europe.
 In short, Zammit certainly knows what he is doing when it comes to making sure that the referees in Malta are up to scratch with their fitness levels.
 So, when you are watching your local team play in a very important match, you definitely do not need to worry about whether the ref will be able to keep up with all of the action.